moliver28/research-handbook/content/handbook/security/product-security/application-security/appsec-dogfooding-feature-requests.md

 ### `~"Internal Request::AppSec Team"` Label

+#### Usage

-The `~"Internal Request::AppSec Team"` label is applied to issues or epics that are specifically required by the AppSec team.
-It indicates that the AppSec team is the internal customer and needs this issue to be addressed.
-The most common usage example is when new security features or improvements are requested to be built into the product.
-It's also important to note that this is __not__ applicable for vulnerabilities (which use the `~bug::vulnerability` label).
+Use this label when the AppSec team requests new security features or improvements to be built into GitLab, the product.

+#### Important Note

+This label is not applicable for vulnerabilities.
+Issues related to vulnerabilities should use the `~bug::vulnerability`` label.